Zhabonchik/public-obsidian-vault-java-concurrency/docs/plugins/CrawlLinks.md

 - `lazyLoad`: If `true`, adds lazy loading to resource elements (`img`, `video`, etc.) to improve page load performance.
 Defaults to `false`.
 - `externalLinkIcon`: Adds an icon next to external links when `true` (default) to visually distinguishing them from internal links.
 - `showLinkFavicon`: If `true`, displays the favicon of external websites before each external link, making it easier to visually identify the source of the link.
 Defaults to `false`.
+  - **Note:** This feature is **disabled by default**.
+Favicons are fetched from Google's favicon service.
+  - **Caching:** Favicons are cached in memory during the build process.
+Each unique domain is fetched only once, even if there are multiple links to that domain.
+This prevents excessive API calls and rate limiting issues.
+- `cacheLinkFavicons`: If `true`, preemptively fetches and caches external link favicons during the build process.
+This ensures favicons are available immediately on page load without additional runtime requests.
+Defaults to `false`.
+  - **Use case:** Enable this option if you want to avoid any runtime favicon requests and ensure all favicons are cached during build time.

 > [!warning]
 > Removing this plugin is _not_ recommended and will likely break the page.